Keavon/Thesis/src/paper/thesis.md

 <div id="introduction-body" style="line-height: 1.925">

 When setting out to build a 2D art tool, a component of core importance is the brush-based painting system.
 Existing art software offer varying capabilities ranging in levels of complexity.
-Some approaches work by simply stamping a texture at repeating intervals and the shape of that roughly square or circle pattern defines the look of the paintbrush.
-Others take a basic predefined length of a straight brushwork pattern then stretch and wrap it around the artist's brush stroke.
+Some approaches work by simply stamping a texture at repeating intervals and the form of that roughly square or circle pattern defines the look of the paintbrush.
+Others take a basic predefined length of a straight brushwork pattern then stretch and wrap it around the curve of the artist's brush stroke.
 Yet others use more sophisticated means to simulate the physics of wet media and paint mixing.

 While each method has its pros and cons, a common factor is the inability to provide deep levels of artistic control over the look, feel, and interactions of a chosen brush style.
 This leaves artists stuck with a lack of variety and constrained in their freedom to realize their creative visions for particular artistic styles.
 The digital creative industry is increasingly moving towards building tooling that is art-directable, and that is an especially valuable trait for a tool so fundamental as the paintbrush.

 Digital illustrations are often made by drawing with a graphics tablet where the stylus provides artists a more tactile and natural feel compared to a mouse.
 Furthermore, graphics tablets provide additional axes of input data including pen pressure and tilt in three axes of attitude.
 Many industry-standard digital painting applications like Photoshop and Krita allow users to map these input axes to chosen parameters like brush radius and opacity.
 Such choices are simple and understandable, but they can only loosely approximate the qualities of physical brushes, markers, pencils, and other tangible media on a real drawing surface.
 Pressure and tilt do not only affect the opacity and thickness of a line, but in more complex ways as well.
 Providing artists control over the mapping from input to output is a crucial capability for modeling diverse styles of brush textures effectively.

 In the related field of 3D art, procedural texture generation is now a common workflow that solves the problem of mapping complex input parameters in nontrivial ways to a rendered output texture.
 The 3D industry uses 2D textures for the materials that define the coloration and lighting on the surfaces of models and environments.
-Usually, these are square textures that repeat seamlessly across the surfaces of walls, walkways, weapons, or wyverns in a 3D scene.
+For example, these are square textures that will repeat seamlessly across the surfaces of walls, walkways, weapons, and wagons in a 3D fantasy scene.
 Because of the large coverage that would be required to generate a texture uniquely across a sizable area like the terrain of a world, repetition helps avoid impractically large GPU memory and disk storage requirements in games.
 By comparison, brush paths in a digital painting are drawn along a curving line, and it is feasible to compute and store textures that scale in a single axis.
 Area coverage grows with the square of the edge lengths, while linear coverage only grows with the edge length.
 Therefore, it is practical to procedurally generate a unique texture that spans the length of every brush stroke in a painting with reasonable memory and computation demands.
 What remains is deciding upon exactly how to approach that procedural generation goal with the aim of being useful, flexible, and user-friendly.

 The software Substance Designer is the industry standard used by 3D artists for useful, flexible, and relatively user-friendly procedural texture authorship.
 It acts as a toolbox for generating textures in a node graph environment where functions receive parameters then compute some derived output that the user wires into other nodes, forming a directed acyclic graph (DAG) of image processing steps.
 Functions are the nodes of the graph, represented by boxes, and data connections are the edges of the graph, represented as curved wires.
 Some nodes generate textures, like Perlin noise that employs a random seed to produce a cloud-like pattern.
 Others apply effects to an input texture, like Gaussian blur or exposure histogram curves.
 Combining generated content in clever ways results in practically any material that's imaginable by a procedural artist, representing photorealistic or stylized looks.
 It stands to reason that the proven power of node-based procedural texture generation can be borrowed and applied to generate stylized or photorealistic brush textures as well.

 This thesis contributes a prototype workflow concept to explore the feasibility of procedural brush authorship.
 It examines the approach of using an artist-configurable node graph to offer maximal control over the brush customization process and finds where the strengths and weaknesses of the solution present themselves.

 The paper begins by investigating the brush rendering approaches taken by existing software and related academic works for comparison with the proposed solution (chapter 2).
 It documents the conceptual model and user experience for artists using the proposed system (chapter 3).
 It introduces a concept for a specialized node dubbed a "Slicer" that is useful for turning time-series data like pen pressure or tilt into a textured strip based on some artist-defined square pattern texture (chapter 4).
-It discusses the implementation process for the prototype using web technologies like WebGL and covers some of the technical considerations in generating textures of unbounded, user-defined length in real time (chapter 5).
+It discusses the implementation process for the prototype built using web technologies including WebGL, and covers some of the technical considerations in generating textures of unbounded, user-defined length in real time (chapter 5).
 It evaluates the results of attempting to replicate specific choices of brush styles inspired by physical art media and online reference pictures (chapter 6).
 And it concludes by discussing future improvements and applications of the technique (chapter 7).

 </div>